 Reviewer’s rating with pros and cons, and user ratings

-Babbel is a robust language app for Danish speakers who want serious, goal-oriented learning.
-It supports Danish as a base language for selected languages and delivers high-quality content.
-However, full access requires a subscription.
+Babbel is a powerful language app for Danish speakers who want serious, goal-oriented instruction.
+It supports Danish as a source language for selected languages and offers high-quality content.
+However, a subscription is required for full access.

 Pros: